xteam29/free-sleep/INSTALLATION.md

 ### 12. THIS STEP IS FOR POD 4 USERS ONLY!
 POD 3 USERS SKIP THIS STEP
-Your firmware uses a different dac.sock path location, all you need to do is run this command.
+Your firmware has a different `dac.sock` path location, all you need to do is run this command.
 This tell the free-sleep app where to establish a dac.sock connection
 ```
 echo '/home/dac/app/sewer/dac.sock' > /home/dac/dac_sock_path.txt
 ```